sonrabakarim/barlkk/_posts/2016-09-02-sketch-optimize-images-web.md

 ## Lower image quality when possible

 This is particularly useful for banner images and large JPGs that are used for aesthetics.
-When exporting the file as JPG try dialing down the quality from 90% to something radically less, say 40%, and preview the resulting image and see if you can notice the difference.
+When exporting the file as JPG try dialing down the quality from 90% to something radically less, say 40% to 60%, and preview the resulting image and see if you can notice the difference.
 If you can, dial the quality back up until you strike a good balance between image size and fidelity depending on your use case.

 Note: This tends to work best for larger images.
 {: .notice}